 - Decorate a wall with blown-up social media avatars of your friends/colleagues, or make a poster-sized collage out of them.

-- Have each guest RSVP with a photo of himself/herself and a short greeting.
+- Have each guest RSVP with a photo of himself/herself and a short greeting, along with their social media handles.
 Use these to create banners and posters to hang about the room.

 - Create social media bunting flags, string them together, and hang them in the party room.